7 Major Medtech Trends (2023-2027)

 3. Medical robots continue to gain traction

-Moreover, many experts claim the use of robotic technology is especially useful during COVID-19 as it helps to decrease human-to-human physical contact in order to avoid pathogen spread.
+Moreover, many experts claim the use of robotic technology is especially useful during COVID-19 as it helps to decrease human-to-human physical contact.

 4. Heightened interest in digital therapeutics

-Search interest in digital therapeutics has significantly grown over the past 5 years.
+Search interest in "digital therapeutics" has grown by 214% over the past 5 years.

 Thanks to new technical developments and increased consumer adoption of digital health products, DTx (as a part of the broader digital medicine category) has been featured in a recent edition of Scientific American's top 10 emerging technologies.

-Based on PitchBook data, back in 2015, VC investors funded $134.3 million on DTx deals.
+Based on PitchBook data, back in 2015, VC investors funded $134.3 million worth of DTx deals.